Amplify Energy Corp. (AMPY) Shares Up Despite Recent Market Volatility

 ROTH Capital gave a rating of “Buy” to AMPY, setting the target price at $10.50 in the report published on November 22nd of the previous year.

-During the last 5 trading sessions, AMPY fell by -3.06%, which changed the moving average for the period of 200-days by -25.28% in comparison to the 20-day moving average, which settled at $7.87.
-In addition, Amplify Energy Corp. saw -24.35% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, AMPY rose by +16.96%, which changed the moving average for the period of 200-days by -10.33% in comparison to the 20-day moving average, which settled at $7.26.
+In addition, Amplify Energy Corp. saw -16.04% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading